59 Low Growing Perennial Plants For Garden Edges and Borders

 This easily spreading thyme variety is commonly called Mother of Thyme.

-If you’re looking for a short perennial for your garden border that you can also use in cooking, Creeping Thyme is an excellent choice.
+If you’re looking for a short perennial for your garden border that you can also use in cooking, creeping thyme is an excellent choice.
 It has a vine-like nature, making for fantastic ground cover.
 It also has pink, white, or purple flowers that bloom in the summer.
+It spreads and divides easily, making moving it around an easy process.

-You should plant Creeping Thyme in loose soil with rocks or sand and a neutral pH.
+You should plant creeping thyme in loose soil with rocks or sand and a neutral pH.
 You can expect this plant to grow two to six inches tall.
-Creeping Thyme requires USDA Zones from 4-9.
+Creeping thyme requires zones from 4-9.

 Daylily